Deployment

 Enquanto você configura o site, especifique os comandos de compilação e os diretórios da seguinte forma:

-• publish directory: build
+- publish directory:

 If you did not configure these build options, you may still go to "Site settings" -> "Build & deploy" after your site is created.

-Once properly configured with the above options, your site should deploy and automatically redeploy upon merging to your deploy branch, which defaults to main.
+Once properly configured with the above options, your site should deploy and automatically redeploy upon merging to your deploy branch, which defaults to main

-Some Docusaurus sites put the docs folder outside of website (most likely former Docusaurus v1 sites):
+Some Docusaurus sites put the docs

 repo # git root